Jeremy Dutcher

-Jeremy Dutcher is a classically trained Canadian Indigenous tenor, composer, musicologist, performer and activist, who previously lived in Toronto, Ontario and currently lives in Montréal, Québec.
-He became widely known for his first album Wolastoqiyik Lintuwakonawa, which won the 2018 Polaris Music Prize and the Juno Award for Indigenous Music Album of the Year at the 2019 Juno Awards.
+Jeremy Dutcher is a classically trained Indigenous Canadian tenor, composer, musicologist, performer and activist, who previously lived in Toronto, Ontario and currently lives in Montréal, Québec.
+He became widely known for his first album, Wolastoqiyik Lintuwakonawa, which won the 2018 Polaris Music Prize and the Juno Award for Indigenous Music Album of the Year at the 2019 Juno Awards.

 Biography

 A Wolastoqiyik (Maliseet) member of the Tobique First Nation in North-West New Brunswick, Dutcher studied music and anthropology at Dalhousie University.
 After training as an operatic tenor in the Western classical tradition, he expanded his professional repertoire to include the traditional singing style and songs of his community.

 He recorded Wolastoqiyik Lintuwakonawa following a research project on archival recordings of traditional Maliseet songs at the Canadian Museum of History, many of which are no longer being passed down to contemporary Maliseet youth.

 In 2021, Dutcher collaborated with cellist Yo-Yo Ma on the "Honor Song" by composer George Paul.
 The track is included on Ma's album "Notes for the Future".
 Dutcher sang the song in original Mi'kmaq as well as in Wolastoqey, his own language.

 He appeared as a guest judge in an episode of the third season of Canada's Drag Race in 2022.

 Dutcher held fundraising concerts and donated to the Kehkimin Wolastoqey Language Immersion School, founded by his mother, Lisa Perley-Dutcher.
 "I think it's a really exciting moment for linguistic revitalization in Wolastoq territory," Dutcher told APTN News.

 In 2023, he released the album Motewolonuwok on Secret City Records.
 The album again features some songs performed in the Maliseet-Passamaquoddy language like on his debut, but also features some English-language songs.
 The album was a Juno Award nominee for Adult Alternative Album of the Year at the Juno Awards of 2024, and winner of the 2024 Polaris Music Prize, making Dutcher the first artist in Polaris history to win the prize twice.

 Dutcher is the 2025 National Arts Centre Award laureate, presented by Her Excellency the Right Honourable Mary Simon, Governor General of Canada.
 At the Governor General’s Performing Arts Awards Gala, Dutcher performed with Inuk singer-songwriter Susan Aglukark.

 Dutcher identifies as two-spirit, a modern, pan-Indian, umbrella term used by some Indigenous North Americans to describe aboriginal people fulfilling a traditional third-gender (or other gender-variant) ceremonial cultural role in their community.